The SPD establishment rushes to Merkel’s rescue

 Given that it is precisely that neoliberal establishment that German voters are now rejecting that all but guarantees that the SPD will continue to lose support, and by talking about propping up Merkel the SPD is simply giving its working class base further reason to desert it.

 It is still not a fully foregone conclusion that the SPD’s will forge an arrangement with Merkel.
-The party’s grassroots – closer to German voters and more loyal to the party’s traditions than its leadership – is believed to be unhappy and will have a vote over whatever arrangement is finbally agreed.
+The party’s grassroots – closer to German voters and more loyal to the party’s traditions than its leadership – are believed to be unhappy and will have a vote over whatever arrangement is finally agreed.
 In a sign of the unease the party’s youth wing has already said that it will expect the talks with Merkel to be broken off if there is no agreement by Christmas.

 Assuming an agreement is however reached, it should be clear that it will be a case of trading short-term ‘stability’ for long-term crisis.